mattkelsey/poke-auto/README.md

  - Nexus 5
  - Motorola Droid Turbo

+At this point your phone should ask for permission to allow USB debugging based on the computer it is plugged in to.
+You'll need to allow this to use the tool.

 ### Open Pokémon Go

  1. Find a Poké-stop that your phone will be in range of for a while (like one next to your place of work or home).